trisulnsm/dinodoc/trisuldocs/docs/ag/domain/index.md

 The topmost entity in Trisul called a **domain**.
 The default domain you are likely using is called `domain0`.

-A domain is a top level membership group which includes *probes* and *hubs*.
+A Domain is a top level membership group which includes *probes* and *hubs*.
 Each *probe* and *hub* instance must belong to one and only one domain.
 You can also have multiple domains - each domain is disjoint from every other domain but the hardware can be shared.

 ## Contexts

-A context is a separate database that represents an instance of Trisul monitoring a particular network or dataset.
+A Context is a separate database that represents an instance of Trisul monitoring a particular network or dataset.
 You start and stop contexts as a unit.
 You also view reports and perform analytics within a context.
 By default Trisul puts all data into a single context called `context0`.